 inspire members and spread ideas and advance the cause of personal

 history work.
-Next year's conference will be a return to St. Louis and
+This year's conference is a return to St. Louis and

 is scheduled for October 22-26, 2014.
 You can see more information